Welcome to today's edition of the Rush 24-7 podcast.

 Well, he hasn't won it yet.

-Radio Talk Show host Rush Limbaugh nominated today for the 2007 Nobel Peace Prize.
+Radio talk show host Rush Limbaugh nominated today for the 2007 Nobel Peace Prize.

-The landmark legal foundation tapped the talker, calling him the foremost advocate for freedom and democracy in the world.
+The Landmark Legal Foundation tapped the talker, calling him the foremost advocate for freedom and democracy in the world.

-Landmark, by the way, is the leading conservative public interest law firm in the U.S. and Limbaugh serves on its board of advisors.
+Landmark, by the way, is the leading conservative public interest law firm in the U.S., and Limbaugh serves on its board of advisors.

 The Nobel Peace Prize will be awarded December 10th in Oslo, Norway.

-Hey, hey, hey, it's unpaid position.
+Hey, hey, hey, it's an unpaid position.

 I'm an unpaid member of the board, which means I may as well not be a member of the board.

-Now they're trying to say that there's some chicanery involved here.
+I mean, now they're trying to say that there's some chicanery involved here.

 I'm an unpaid member of the landmark board.